 I started out as a graphic designer.
-My father taught me how to use Photoshop & Lightroom.
+My father taught me how to use Photoshop.

 My field was t-shirt design, and I was good at it.
-I was able to make a few hundred bucks a month and at 15 years old every paycheck was like: “BOOOM!
+I was able to make a few hundred euros a month and at 15 years old every paycheck had me like: “BOOOM!
 I’m the king of mankind.”

 “The greatest danger in life is not aiming too high and miss, but aiming too low and hit.”

 Then I evolved, the checks started to get bigger, and I was becoming one of the best young internet marketers in Italy.

 But then I got stabbed in the back by some business partners, cause they thought I was too young and stupid to realise what they were plotting.

 After some years of trying to find happiness on my bedroom’s desk, I realised that I was literally spending my life in front of a computer screen—it made me feel great, I was good at it, but the days were passing by and I felt like I was not living.